sebastianvelez/interestRates/PITCHME.md

 ---

-## Approach
+### Approach

-Estimate a 2 stage model of demand and supply.
+-Estimate a 2 stage model of demand and supply.
     - **First stage:** people get a quote from their usual banks and banks use their first quote to weed out high search-cost consumers.
     - **Second stage:** consumers pay a search cost and local banks compete via an English auction for the contract.

 ---

-## Consumer surplus loss
+### Consumer surplus loss

 Counterfactual experiments eliminate search costs.
 Loss ($12/month) stems from 3 sources:
 - missallocation of buyers and sellers (12%)